Background pattern

 • Involuntary muscle movements (dyskinesia).

-Side effects observed with other local anesthetics that may also be produced by Ropivacaína Altan include::
+Other possible side effects observed with other local anesthetics that may also be caused by Ropivacaína Altan include:

 • Nerve damage.
 Rarely (affects 1 to 10 users in 10,000), it may cause permanent problems.